Business Recovery Resources

 #RememberAMember and Shop Local

 A key factor in the recovery and rebound of our local economy will be all of us rallying together to support local businesses.
-As you begin to order supplies, merchandise, signage or to contract services you may need, PAUSE and ask if you can purchase it locally. #RememberAMember and use our business directory to support fellow Chamber members.
+As you begin to order supplies, merchandise, signage or to contract services you may need, PAUSE and ask if you can purchase it locally.
+These South Tampa Chamber Members have supplies and resources to help local businesses open while providing a safe environment for your employees and customers. #RememberAMember and use our business directory to support fellow Chamber members.